 On-air messaging with NPR identifies and describes sponsors, offering a unique and effective complement to any national advertising campaign.
+Your brand’s message is voiced by trusted, familiar NPR announcers.
 Messaging guidelines are shaped by audience research as well as government regulations to provide a sponsorship environment that works best for listeners and sponsors alike.

 Messaging that works on NPR:

 - Keep it clear: State who you are, what you do, and where listeners can learn more.
 Operating divisions and subsidiaries may be named as well.

 - Focus on features: Instead of “fast and safe,” say “240 horsepower and side-curtain airbags.”
 NPR listeners prefer a direct approach.

 - Reference current creative: Established, non-promotional slogans are allowed and broader themes often emerge from existing ad creative.